 June 5, 1964: 50-plus years ago, Jim Ryun becomes the first school boy to break 4 minutes with his 3:59.0 in Compton, California; he finished 8th overall; it was also the first time that 8 runners broke 4 minutes in the same race – old record was six.

 June 11, 2011: Lukas Verzbicas becomes only the fifth U.S. high schooler and the second in a high school-only race to break 4 minutes for the Mile with his winning 3:59.71 clocking at the adidas Dream Mile in New York.

 June 11, 1966: While running for Chula Vista High School in California, Tim Danielson (below) produced the second high school sub-4 when he ran a 3:59.4 Mile at San Diego’s Balboa Stadium.

-June 23, 1967: Jim Ryun (USA) sets Mile world record 3:51.1 in Bakersfield, California; the last men’s outdoor Mile WR set on U.S. soil; also in the same race, New Jersey high schooler Marty Liquori runs 3:59.8, the third U.S. boy to break sub-4.
+June 23, 1967: Jim Ryun (USA) sets Mile world record 3:51.1 in Bakersfield, California; the last men’s outdoor Mile WR set on U.S. soil and Ryun is the last American male to hold the outdoor Mile WR; also in the same race, New Jersey high schooler and future Olympian Marty Liquori clocks 3:59.8, the third U.S. boy to break sub-4.

 June 27, 1965: Jim Ryun, at age 18, sets U.S. Mile record 3:55.3 in San Diego – also the U.S. high school record; broken 36 years later by Alan Webb who ran 3:53.43 in 2001; Ryun also won the AAU Mile title and beat 1964 Olympic 1500m champion Peter Snell in a thrilling race.
 Wow, youth is served!